+(1) general philosophy and objectives regarding mental health care;

+(2) specific goals, preferences, and wishes regarding the provision, withholding, or withdrawal of a form of mental health care, including:

+(A) preferences regarding professionals, programs, and facilities;

+(B) admission to a mental-health facility, including duration of admission;

+(C) preferences regarding medications;

+(D) refusal to accept a specific type of mental health care, including a medication; and

+(E) preferences regarding crisis intervention.

+(c) A power of attorney for health care under this section may appoint an agent to make decisions only for mental health care.

-1 attorney for health care.
-2 [(d) An individual may direct in an advance mental health-care directive that: 3 (1) a health-care professional follow an instruction in the directive even if the 4 individual objects and the presumption of capacity under Section 4(a) has not been rebutted; or 5 (2) the individual may not revoke the directive if the individual is experiencing a 6 psychiatric or psychological event specified in the directive.
-7 (e) If an advance mental health-care directive includes a direction under subsection (d), 8 the advance mental health-care directive must be in a record that is separate from any other 9 advance health-care directive created by the individual, and signed by the individual creating the 10 advance mental health-care directive and at least two adult witnesses who: 11 (1) attest that to the best of their knowledge the individual: 12 (A) understood the nature and consequences of the direction, including its 13 risks and benefits; and 14 (B) made the direction voluntarily and without coercion or undue 15 influence; 16 (2) are not: 17 (i) the agent appointed by the individual; 18 (ii) the agent's spouse[, domestic partner,] or cohabitant; and 19 (iii) if the individual resides in a nursing home [or other residential care 20 facility] the owner, operator, employee, or contractor of the nursing home [or other residential 21 care facility]; and 22 (3) are physically present in the same location as the individual.]
-23 24 Legislative Note: A state that wishes to include an option to allow an individual to waive the individual's right to be treated as having capacity (a "Ulysses clause") in an advance mental health-care directive should include subsections (d) and (e), Section 15(a)(3) and Section 23(a)(6).
+[(d) An individual may direct in an advance mental health-care directive that, if the individual is experiencing a psychiatric or psychological event specified in the directive, the individual may not revoke the directive or a part of the directive.

+(e) If an advance mental health-care directive includes a direction under subsection (d), the advance mental health-care directive must be in a record that is separate from any other advance health-care directive created by the individual and signed by the individual creating the advance mental health-care directive and at least two adult witnesses who:

-Comment
+(1) attest that to the best of their knowledge the individual:

+(A) understood the nature and consequences of the direction, including its risks and benefits; and influence;

+(B) made the direction voluntarily and without coercion or undue

+(2) are not:

+(A) the agent appointed by the individual;

+(B) the agent's spouse[, domestic partner,] or cohabitant; and facility] the owner, operator, employee, or contractor of the nursing home [or other residential care facility]; and

+(C) if the individual resides in a nursing home [or other residential care

+(3) are physically present in the same location as the individual.]

+Legislative Note: A state that wishes to include an option to allow an individual to waive the individual's right to revoke an advance mental health-care directive in a specified situation (a "Ulysses clause") should include subsections (d) and (e), Section 15(a)(3), and Section 23(a)(6).